loopstick/Digital-Electronics-Spring-2017/README.md

 			- Remember my office hours 3-3:30 on Thursday, and at other times if you email me to set it up
 			- Bring your mock-up to class
+			- Make a new folder on your Github repositor for this project
-			- Put your code on Github
+				- Put your code in that folder.
+Call it something like _firstMockUp_
-			- Put a schematic on Github.
+				- Put a schematic in that folder.
 Hand drawn is fine.
 					If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)
 - My homework:
 	- Create a version of _arduinoMinimProcessing_ which